 What kind of computer do I need to install Pianoteq on?

 You can use a modern laptop or a desktop computer, PC or Mac.
 See the hardware and software requirements below.

 How much RAM (internal memory) is needed for smooth playback?

 Just 256 MB (megabytes).
-Most modern computers are equipeed with 2-4 GB (gigabytes) RAM.
+Most modern computers are equipped with at least 4 GB (gigabytes) of RAM.
 In contrast to many other virtual pianos, there is no need to invest in any additional RAM sticks to achieve maximum performance.

 Do I need a dedicated disk drive?